BettyHoPro/lighthouse-web-notes1/README.md

 # Betty's Notes
 ###### This is an H6 header
 ## Summary
-This repository contains all of the notes taken by Betty for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Betty Ho](https://github.com/BettyHoPro) for the Lighthouse Labs Web Development Bootcamp.

+testing out:
 ```
 console.log("this is a testing!")
 ```